 We put off divorce knowing logically that it was bad for our kids, but we didn’t know we could fix our marriage.
 My discoveries about marriage came later.
 The Internet didn’t even exist back then.

 The pain my wife and I caused each other was excruciating.
 We tried “everything”, meaning everything that was available to us, including at least a dozen of the “best” therapists, over a period of ten years; both together and individually.

 The last therapist we saw together provided the final straw.
 She told us to go home and tell each other what we didn’t like about each other using “I-statements”.
 My wife insisted that I go first.
 I did.
 Then she walked out of the room, and that was the end of our marriage.

 So, I, not my wife, rationalized that the kids would be fine in “happier” surroundings after a divorce.
 I bought the BS sold by the divorce industry.

 Our second child was a handful from the moment he was born, talk about a kid who needed a family.
-He was the poster child representing the kids you better not take your eyes off for a minute.
-One set of eyes was not enough for him.
+He was the poster child representing the kids you had better not take your eyes off for a minute.
+One set of eyes was not enough to watch him.
 Any distraction from constant vigil meant he would get into trouble.
 He needed us.
 He needed us together and as a team.
 He needed us and we let him down.
 We chose to fight and then divorce instead of enduring our bad marriage.
 There were no programs like mine back then, but we could have stuck it out, had we known.

 As a young adult, he was an amazing person.
-Loving, generous, loved by all and would have had more positive opportunities than most children because of who he was.
-But finding the drug escape brought his young life to an abrupt end.
+Loving, generous, loved by all, and would have had more positive opportunities than most children because of who he was.
+But finding the ‘drug escape’ brought his young life to an abrupt end.

 How To Get Out Of The Divorce Funnel Completely